Once an exhausting and tedious task yard maintenance is now made much easier with the help of leaf blowers.

 This tool provides around 27 minutes of runtime, which is one of the longest we’ve tested.

-If you need to reach further than an extension cord allows, consider using the cordless battery-powered Ego LB6504 Power+ 650 CFM Blower, which offers about 27 minutes of runtime, one of the longest we’ve tested.n cord, consider the cordless battery-powered Ego LB6504 Power+ 650 CFM Blower.
+If you need to reach further than an extension cord allows, consider using the cordless battery-powered Ego LB6504 Power+ 650 CFM Blower, which offers about 27 minutes of runtime, one of the longest we’ve tested cord, consider the cordless battery-powered Ego LB6504 Power+ 650 CFM Blower.

 It offers approximately 27 minutes of runtime, one of the best we’ve tested.
 Although it may not have the same raw power as corded models, the Ego LB5604’s focused airstream is effective at lifting wet leaves.
 Its turbo button provides an extra burst of power but drains the battery faster.

-While it’s heavier and pricier, weighing around 10 pounds and costing just under $300, it offers the best combination of power, portability, and ease of use.
-Despite this, it offers the best combination of power, portability, and ease of use.
-Plus, if you plan to expand your collection of Ego lawn tools, it’s a smart investment.
+Despite this, it offers the best combination of power, portability and ease of use.
+Plus, if you plan to expand your collection of Ego lawn tools, it is a smart investment.

 Not as powerful, a little quieter